Surgical Case Library

 Appendix

-Appendectomy constitutes a common surgical procedure performed worldwide for the management of a common pathol...
+<p style="text-align: justify;">Appendectomy constitutes a common surgical procedure performed worldwide for t...

 Appendiceal mucocoeles are rare, occurring in only 0.2 – 0.7% of appendectomy specimens.